techwithmatty/EM-Africa/README.md

 # EM-Africa-Macroeconomic-Analysis
-Macroeconomic analysis of emerging markets in Africa
+Economic analysis of Emerging Markets in Africa